jovialcore/laravel-blog-cms/README.md

 A CMS blog platform built wit laravel php .

-**An aspect of this project is specifally for the shopify backend 2021 internship coding challenge.
+**#An aspect of this project is specifally for the shopify backend 2021 internship coding challenge**

-***You will have to navigate to localhost:8000/admin/gallery to abe able to have user permissions, upload images and equally delete them.
+***You will have to navigate to localhost:8000/admin/gallery to abe able to have user permissions, upload images and equally delete them.***

 Run your migrations and don't forget to edit your database name from your .env file to a prefered database nanme on your machine.